William Parker Snow: Patagonian mission

 On his return to England, Snow became master of the Patagonian Missionary Society's schooner Allen Gardiner, which sailed for Keppel Island in the Falkland Islands on 24 October 1854.
 His most important achievement was discovering the location of the Tierra del Fuego native Jemmy Button in November 1855.

-Disagreements with the society's management saw him sacked by the newly-arrived missionary George Pakenham Despard in September 1856.
+Disagreements with the society's management saw him sacked by the newly arrived missionary George Pakenham Despard in September 1856.
 In the aftermath, his wife suffered a nervous breakdown from which she never recovered.
 Snow published a successful book, A Two Years' Cruise off Tierra del Fuego, the Falkland Islands, Patagonia and in the River Plate: A Narrative of Life in the Southern Seas, in 1857, but ultimately lost a lengthy legal case for compensation for wrongful dismissal against his former employers.
-He correctly predicted that the society's method of operation would result in a massacre by the natives (see South_American_Mission_Society).
+He correctly predicted that the society's method of operation would result in a massacre by the natives.
 He became reconciled with his former employer's successor, the South American Missionary Society, in the mid-1880s.